LyubomirT/intense-rp-next/docs/features/advanced-configuration.md

 ## Network & Access

+### :material-router-network: Network Port

+Controls which port IntenseRP Next's API server uses.
+The default is port 5000, but you can change this if another application is already using that port or if you prefer a different port number.

+When you change the port:
+- IntenseRP Next will display the new port in its URLs when starting
+- You'll need to update SillyTavern's connection settings to use the new port
+- Any Chrome extension for network interception will be automatically updated to use the new port

+This setting doesn't impact performance whatsoever - it's purely for convenience and compatibility with other applications that might be using the default port.

+!!! tip "Port Conflicts"
+    If you're getting "address already in use" errors when starting IntenseRP Next, try changing this to a different port like 5001, 5002, or any unused port number.

 ### :material-ip-network: Show IP

 When enabled, IntenseRP Next displays your local network IP address alongside the standard localhost URL when starting.
 Instead of just seeing: